 He's also soaked in chances to expand his knowledge at Tesla, which employs people from a variety of backgrounds.

 "Although the job I first got with Tesla was a sales position and not a design-based position that I wanted, I knew that there would be a lot of room to move around in the company, so I just needed to get my foot in the door," he says.

 "I love the current position that I am in now because every single household is a new project," adds Kitt.

 "One hour I could be designing for a brand new home located in Las Vegas with a Spanish clay tile roof with no trees around, and then the next hour I could be designing for a job located in Mechanicsburg, Pa., with trees partially shading the 90+ year-old home."

-He credits Ahmed Lachhab, associate professor of earth & environmental sciences, with getting him started on an environmental science career path after enrolling at Susquehanna with an undeclared major.
+Entering Susquehanna as an undeclared major, Kitt credits Ahmed Lachhab, associate professor of earth and environmental sciences, with getting him started on an environmental science career path.

 "After a gentle push by taking Dr. Lachhab's Environmental Hazards class, I came to realize my love for knowledge pertaining to the environmental sector," he says.